-- 45. Fourth, even were scienter proven and dismissal avoided, knowing intent (and not just recklessness) would have been required to hold Horsley jointly and severally liable.
-A finding of proportionate liability of Horsley as compared with all the other defendants could have restricted even what relief was available. - 46.
+- 34. Second, even with proper discovery, proving the facts in this case will be unusually difficult.
+Most of the key witnesses are likely in China.
+Their voluntary cooperation is doubtful and the enforcement of letters rogatory by the courts of the People's Republic of China seems equally unlikely.
+Further, the documentary evidence in the Canadian Class Action already exceeds 1 million documents.
+To date, Sino-Forest has produced millions of pages of documents to Canadian Class Counsel.
+Approximately 30% of the documents are in Chinese and Siskinds LLP hired translators to assist in going through the documents.
+Canadian Counsel and U.S. Class Counsel expect that substantially more documents will be produced and anticipate continued protracted proceedings. - 35.
+Third, to prove their claims, plaintiffs for the U.S. Class Action would be required to overcome a due diligence and other defenses, as explained above. - 36.
 Finally, this case will require extensive and expensive expert evidence.
-In advancing this action, U.S. Class Counsel has already retained experts on insolvency issues and damages, as noted above in paragraph 9.
-The prosecution of the case against defendants with respect to Sino-Forest's financial statements would further require retention of a costly Canadian forensic accounting and auditing expert. - 47.
+In advancing this action, U.S. Class Counsel has already retained experts on insolvency issues and damages, as noted above in paragraph 11.
+The prosecution of the case against defendants with respect to Sino-Forest's financial statements would further require retention of a costly Canadian forensic accounting and auditing expert and experts on due diligence and underwriting of securities. - 37.
 U.S. Class Counsel undertook these challenges at the commencement of this action, knowing this action would be very expensive and resource intensive, all with the real possibility of little or no recovery after trial, and many defendants who might be out of reach or unable to satisfy a large judgment.
 This risk increased significantly with Sino-Forest's insolvency filing which eliminated a potential source of recovery.
-Moreover, U.S. Class Counsel has pursued the U.S. Class Action on a contingency fee basis, which requires upfront payment of all costs, including significant fees to our consulting expert for damages and two sets of consulting counsel, as noted above in paragraph 9.
-U.S. Class Counsel has also supported Class Counsel in the Ontario Class Action by shouldering significant efforts in conducting document review.
+Moreover, U.S. Class Counsel has pursued the U.S. Class Action on a contingency fee basis, which requires upfront payment of all costs, including significant fees to our consulting expert for damages and two sets of consulting counsel, as noted above in paragraph 11.
+U.S. Class Counsel has also supported Class Counsel in the Ontario Class Action by shouldering significant efforts in conducting document review and managing the proceedings in the U.S. with respect to the Chapter 15 process for recognition of the various settlements and class notice.